 Your Source for a Healthy Voice

-The Barbershop Harmony Society believes in the power of singing to affect and change lives and thus is dedicated to creating communities where singers can gather to make music.
+The Barbershop Harmony Society believes in the power of singing to affect and change lives and is dedicated to creating communities where singers can gather to make music.
 The foundation of a lifetime of music making begins with healthy singing.
-To that end, we assemble this page of resources to promote healthy singing not just in our style, but in all vocal styles.
+To that end, we've assembled this page of resources to promote healthy singing not just in our style, but in all vocal styles.

 Free Voice Assessment